How To Save Fees in Bitcoin Smart Contracts: a Simple Optimistic Off-chain Protocol: Off-chain contracts

-We will now walk through the steps that are needed to move off-chain the execution of the best-of-three bet.
-First, Alice and Bob generate a slightly modified copy of the contract (see \Cref{fig:Bo3Bet:offchain:start}), where there is a new $\tx{Head}$ transaction that has as inputs the two inital deposits, an $\tx{Init}$ transaction (whose input is $\tx{Head}$) and a modified $\tx{Bet}$ transaction, which now features a timelock of $3t$ relative to its input, $\tx{Init}$.
+We now walk through the steps that are needed to move off-chain the best-of-three bet.
+First, Alice and Bob generate a slightly modified copy of the contract (see \Cref{fig:Bo3Bet:offchain:start}), where there is a new $\tx{Head}$ transaction that has as inputs the two initial deposits, an $\tx{Init}$ transaction (whose input is $\tx{Head}$), and a modified $\tx{Bet}$ transaction, which now features a timelock of $3 \Delta_w$ relative to its input, $\tx{Init}$.
 From there, the modified contract follows the structure of the original one.
-Again, mirroring the protocol described for the on-chain stipulation of the contract, Alice and Bob send each other the implicit signatures needed for every transaction, leaving for last the ones that unlock the two deposits and enable $\tx{Head}$.
-Once they have all the needed signatures, they append $\tx{Head}$ to the blockchain, spending their deposits.
-Notice that at this point the transaction $\tx{Init}$ is enabled (since they had already exchanged the signatures) but, differently from the on-chain contract execution, Alice and Bob should refrain from appending it to the blockchain right now.
-Indeed, the $\tx{Init}$ transaction will only be appended when a participant decides to move the execution back on-chain.
-If both are honest this will happen only when the contract has reached a leaf.